Are you passionate about writing and interested in earning a living from it? Are you a freelance writer wanting to grow your business?

-Second, ghostwriting allows me to get paid for my writing.
+Second, ghosting allows me to get paid for my writing.
 Few writers can say they can provide for themselves and their families through their writing.
-Would I prefer to live off my own books?
+Would I prefer to live off my own work?
 Sure, which is why I still do my own writing at the same time.
 However, ghostwriting has been a great way to apprentice myself to the craft, not to mention learn from some pretty amazing people.

 When Ghostwriting Gets Sketchy

 Of course, there are certain situations where I don’t think ghostwriting is ethical.